 Chelsea V. Smith.

-While Chelsea has had to put her equestrian activities on hold due to work, travel and study schedules, she has trained in multiple disciplines including hunter/jumpers and also dressage and has worked with several noted trainers in those disciplines.
+While Chelsea has had to put her equestrian activities on hold due to work, she has trained in multiple disciplines including hunter/jumpers and also dressage and has worked with several noted trainers in those disciplines.

 Jenny Rolfe is an inspiration to students and trainers who seek a deeper empathic connection with their horse.
 Students travel from across the world to learn the art of communication through breath-heart-energy awareness with Jenny and her beautiful Iberian stallions.

 This path leads to deeper empowerment and harmony in body, mind and spirit- the place where horse and rider connect – as the horse mirrors the breath-heart-energy from the rider.

 Jenny’s students come from diverse backgrounds and include international trainers, BHS trainers, dressage competitors, natural horsemanship instructors and equine healers.

 Jenny writes regular articles for leading equestrian magazines in the UK, Europe, Egypt, Australia and the USA.
 She is a renowned author and her titles include Breathe Life into Your Riding, Ride From the Heart and also the DVD Ride From the Heart.

 Since the age of five, Kelly Brainerd has been riding horses across the streams, through the forests and over the mountains, in the beautiful Catskill Mountains.

 Kelly attended Meredith Manor Equestrian School, West Virginia, then headed West to Wyoming where she worked on a trail ranch enjoying the pristine Shoshoni National Forest as her 'office.'